SLIBIO/SLib-Doc/source/Guides/UIComponents/CheckBox/Index.rst

       </layout>
    </sapp>

-RadioButton is a sub class of :ref:`button`.
+RadioButton is a subclass of :ref:`button`.

 Responding to Click Event
 ==========================